fontclubbelgica/fontclubbelgica.xyz/_typefaces/cru.md

       </div>
       <div markdown="1">

-    Every typeface has its roots in history, even those designed with a forward-thinking sensibility.
+    <i> Every typeface has its roots in history, even those designed with a forward-thinking sensibility.
 Cru, is no exception.
 At first glance, Cru is a modernist statement: its geometric precision and controlled proportions speak to the digital age.
-However, just beneath its surface lies a more layered dialogue—a synthesis of the past and present, drawing inspiration from historic woodtype and reinterpreting it for contemporary contexts.
+However, just beneath its surface lies a more layered dialogue—a synthesis of the past and present, drawing inspiration from historic woodtype and reinterpreting it for contemporary contexts.</i>

     # The Woodtype Connection
     Woodtype emerged in the 19th century, a direct response to the need for large-scale letters in poster design, advertising, and signage.
 Metal type, limited by its material constraints, couldn’t support the size or durability needed for booming print requirements.
 Enter woodtype: lighter, cheaper, and capable of achieving much larger letterforms.